Puma Spotlight 2019-20 Skip To Main Content

 August 2019

 Makenna Turner is one of three finalists for the 2019 APEX Student Award.
 The APEX Awards recognize Colorado’s technology excellence, highlighting remarkable leaders and innovators and is awarded by the Colorado Technology Association.
+Read more about the APEX Awards or learn more about Makenna featured in the Denver Business Journal.

 Nathan Madachy (12th grade) who was named The Apprentice of the Year in Advanced Manufacturing at the Front Range CareerWise Apprenticeship Rising Award Ceremony.